kmsint/aiogram_bot_template/README.md

 ## TODO

-1. Add and configure `taskiq` to work with background tasks and scheduler
-2. Add mailing service
+1. Add mailing service
-3. Set up a CICD pipeline using Docker and GitHub Actions
+2. Set up a CICD pipeline using Docker and GitHub Actions